 Ensure your human and operational systems are ready to reap.
 In other words, expect good things because of the investment you made in the spring and also prepare your team and your business to handle new levels of production.
-(See Lessons from the Franchise World to learn about your Business Operating System).
 Fall brings consequences of your work in spring.
 Again, do not expect to reap what you did not sow.
 You will either enjoy fruits of your labor or make excuses for why you are not getting the results you hoped for.
 Excellent leaders let their actions rise above their excuses.

 Winter of Leadership

 Depending on how hard you worked to build your team during the spring, your winter can feel short or long.
 Winter is a time for recognition and reflection.
 Turn your thoughts of appreciation into acts of appreciation for the results your team produced.